 1. What is a Newborn Care Specialist?

 A Newborn Care Specialist is a non-medical professional who comes into the home when the baby comes home from the hospital.
-State to state regulations dictate which term is used for this service.
-Baby Nurse, Maternity Nurse, Night Nanny among others are commonly used in place of a NCS.
-For overnight care, the NCS review and discuss the days activities and care of their new baby to best prepare the plan for good night patterns and practices.
+State to state regulations dictates which term is used for this service.
+Baby Nurse, Maternity Nurse, Night Nanny among others are commonly used in place of an NCS.
+For overnight care, the NCS review and discuss the day’s activities and care of their new baby to best prepare the plan for good night patterns and practices.
 The NCS’s shifts are a minimum of 8 hours overnight, 4-8 daytime hours, and 24-hour care.
-Boston Newborn Care Specialists are experienced/trained and/or has a certification.
-Many will have additional certifications like: HHAs, CNAs or LPNs.
-All also have their CPR and Infant First Aid Certification.
+Boston Newborn Care Specialists are experienced/trained and/or have a certification.
+Many will have additional certifications like HHAs, CNAs, or LPNs.
+All also have their CPR and Infant First Aid certifications.